top of page

 Kelly Parker Palanzo Russell copy.jpg

 Joe Palanzo met Ed Parker in 1964.
-At the time, Joe had already been studying karate for several years and was enrolled at the Peabody Conservatory, preparing for a career in music.
+At the time, Joe had already been studying karate for couple years and was enrolled at the Peabody Conservatory, preparing for a career in music.

 That first meeting included a four-hour semi-private seminar with Parker.
-Watching how Parker moved, how he explained motion, structure, and purpose, and how the system fit together completely changed Joe’s understanding of martial arts.
+Watching how Parker moved, how he explained motion, structure, and purpose, and how the system fit together completely changed Joe’s understanding of Kenpo.

-In that moment, Joe knew that studying and teaching American Kenpo was what he wanted to do.
+In that moment, Joe knew that studying and teaching Kenpo was what he wanted to do.

 He went on to graduate from Peabody, served in the Vietnam War, and shortly thereafter opened his first Kenpo Karate school.
 From that point forward, his life’s work was clear.